Optimal Communication and Key Rate Region for Hierarchical Secure Aggregation with User Collusion: Problem Formulation

 The \agg server wishes to recover the sum of all inputs $ \sum_{u\in[U],v\in[V]}W_{u,v}$ and should be prohibited from learning anything about $W_{[U]\times [V]}$ more than the sum itself even if it colludes with (i.e., gaining access to the \indiv inputs and keys) any set of up to $T$ users.
-The relays are oblivious, that is, each relay should not learn anything about $W_{[U]\times [V]}$ even if it colludes with any set of up to $T$ users.\footnote{Each relay may collude with a \diff set of users from other relays and the server.
-It is possible that the relays collude with inter-cluster users.}
+The relays are oblivious; that is, each relay should not learn anything about $W_{[U]\times [V]}$ even if it colludes with any set of up to $T$ users.\footnote{{Each relay and the server may collude with \diff subsets of users.
+Moreover, a relay may collude with users from its own cluster or other clusters.}}

 A two-hop \comm protocol is used.
 Over the first hop, User $(u,v)$ sends a message $X_{u,v}$ containing $H(X_{u,v})=L_X$ symbols to the associated Relay $u$, as a function of $W_{u,v}$ and $Z_{u,v}$.
 Over the second hop, Relay $u$ sends a message $Y_u$ of $H(Y_u)=L_Y$ symbols to the \agg server, as a function of the messages $(X_{u,v})_{v\in[V]}$ received from its associated users.
 Hence,